Tottenham Hotspur Stadium Parking

-White Hart Lane is in the heart of Tottenham and has been home to Tottenham Hotspurs since 1989.
+White Hart Lane (now called the Tottenham Hotspur Stadium) is in the heart of Tottenham and has been home to Tottenham Hotspurs since 1989.
 The Stadium was demolished in 2017 and replaced with a new stadium called Tottenham Hotspur Stadium.
 Spurs’ new stadium is the second largest club ground in the country following Old Trafford in Manchester.

 It is extremely difficult to find parking close to White Hart Lane, given the parking restrictions which are particularly rigorous on Match Days.
 The area around the stadium lies in a Controlled Parking Zone (CPZ) meaning that all non-residents parking is forbidden with the exception of those with a disabled Blue Badge parking permit.
 Road closures also mean that you will not be able to exit car parking facilities within the road closure area for one hour after the final whistle.
 There will be car parking spaces for disabled fans within the road closure zone, however, those with a Blue Badge will need to both arrive early and leave later than other fans before departing so that they can access these spaces.

 YourParkingSpace offers plenty of different off-street parking opportunities, including overnight parking close to White Hart Lane.
 Both long term and short-term parking is available with our hourly and weekly booking options.
 The best part is, YourParkingSpace is available 24 hours of the day 7 days a week.
 Download our free app so you can browse for spaces on the go, and get ahead of the crowds on Match Day!

 No one wants a White Hart Lane parking ticket!
 On the YourParkingSpace map, we make sure that we only offer parking spaces with no restrictions so you need no permit and can rest assured you won’t get any fines.

 Earn money from your parking space in or near Tottenham Hotspur Stadium

 List your space for free within 2 minutes